chloejones9464/a-and-b-roofing-services/README.md

 Bootstrap
 Github
 ## Testing links and responsiveness
-I've created screen recording of myself testing the links and responsiveness of each page on the website.
+I've created screen recordings of myself testing the links and responsiveness of each page on the website.
+I feel that recording the screen was a new and exciting way of showcasing the responsiveness of the website, live in action.

 Please click on this [link](testing-links-responsiveness.md) to see the videos and how the website responds!

 ### Google's Lighthouse Performance
 I've tested each page for its performance, accessibility and best practices with Google Lighthouse.

 Click [here](lighthouse.md) for screenshots of the website performance.